s-gorrin/shuttle/README.md

 # shuttle
-Shuttle for schoolwork
+Shuttle for schoolwork.

-There is likely nothing here for anybody but me
+There is likely nothing here for anybody but me.